-Minister's role Chair

-Basis for existence Established by National Cabinet

-Provides a forum for national cooperation and stewardship of the VET system and on the intersection of skills and training policy with workforce issues.
+Minister's role Chair Basis for existence Established by National Cabinet Purpose of meeting Provides a forum for national cooperation and stewardship of the VET system and on the intersection of skills and training policy with workforce issues.
 The Skills and Workforce Ministerial Council (SWMC) collaboratively progresses items of national importance to achieve agreed objectives, outcomes and priorities.

-Skills and training ministers from the Commonwealth, states and territory governments.
+Membership of meeting Skills and training ministers from the Commonwealth, states and territory governments.
 Members may have a maximum of one official, and where appropriate one advisor to support them at a meeting.

-SWMC's forward workplan is to be finalised at its next meeting with the opportunity to shape 2025 priorities prior to endorsement.
+Future opportunities SWMC's forward workplan is to be finalised at its next meeting with the opportunity to shape 2025 priorities prior to endorsement.
 All meeting agendas are set by the federal minister responsible for skills and training as Chair.
 SWMC reports annually to National Cabinet on delivery against agreed objectives and to set priorities for the next cycle.
 There are no alternative forums for engagement.

-Generally, dates for meetings for the upcoming year are agreed the previous year.
-Meetings are scheduled at least 3 times a year, with additional extraordinary meetings scheduled as needed.
-Meetings consistently reach quorum with very few apologies occurring.
-The last meeting was attended by all members (December 2024).
+Frequency of meetings and historical attendance scheduled at least 3 tim Meetings consistently r etings for the upcoming year are agreed the previous year.
+Meetings are nes a year, with additional extraordinary meetings scheduled as needed. each quorum with very few apologies occurring.
+The last meeting was rs (December 2024).
 The next meeting is scheduled for 13 June 2025.

-National Centre for Vocational Education Research Annual and Extraordinary General Meetings
+National Centre for Vocational Education Research Annual and Extraordinary General Meetings and territory ministers.

 Voting as a shareholder.

-Minister's role Attend and make decisions representing the Commonwealth's interest as one of the 9 members of the company, or nominating a proxy Basis for existence Established in 1981, owned by the Commonwealth, states and territories, and represented by the ministers responsible for VET
+Minister's role Attend and make decisions representing the Commonwealth's interest as one of the 9 members of the company, or nominating a proxy

+Basis for existence Established in 1981, owned by the Commonwealth, states and territories, and represented by the ministers responsible for VET

+Purpose of meeting
-The National Centre for Vocational Education Research (NCVER) is an independent, not-for-profit Australian company and the Commonwealth, state and territory governments are company members, with the Commonwealth as the major funder.

-Under the Corporations Act 2001, NCVER is required to hold an Annual General Meeting (AGM) and also hold Extraordinary General Meeting(s) (EGM) when required.
+company members, wi Under the Corporation n company and the Commonwealth, state and territory governments are th the Commonwealth as the major funder. s Act 2001, NCVER is required to hold an Annual General Meeting (AGM) inary General Meeting(s) (EGM) when required.

+Membership of meeti ng

-Membership comprises the company members which are the Commonwealth, state and territory ministers responsible for their government's VET portfolio.
+s the company members which are the Commonwealth, state and onsible for their government's VET portfolio.

+Future opportunities

+F

+is and historical attendance

-Annually for AGMs, with EGMs held as necessary.
-The AGM is generally held during November/December and at least one EGM is generally held between March and May the following year.
-Traditionally, the minister responsible for skills and training has nominated a proxy to attend these meetings on their behalf.
-This proxy practice is also undertaken by state and territory ministers.
+November/December a following year.
+Traditio h EGMs held as necessary.
+The AGM is generally held during and at least one EGM is generally held between March and May the nally, the minister responsible for skills and training has nominated a neetings on their behalf.
+This proxy practice is also undertaken by state